score-json/json/TSF/trustable/no-json-faults/NJF-08.9.md

           path: "/workspaces/json/TSF/tests/unit-numbers.cpp"
 ---

-The service does not accept any base exceeding 10 in ist standard representation. (could be added)
+The service does not accept any base exceeding 10 in ist standard representation.